nicholasayam/Digital-CV/Works.md

 ## ⚙️ ENGINEERING
 Music Technology Activity Games (M-TAG), is a portable contactless system that allows paediatric patients to rehabilitate their upper limbs through fun and engaging music games, in a non-immersive virtual reality environment; Made possible using the latest hand tracking device, the Leap Motion Controller.

 With this controller, the patient’s fine hand movements are captured while they play the games.
-These games help patients to stay motivated while they rehabilitate their upper limbs through the specifically designed exercises that the game offers.
+These games help patients stay motivated while they rehabilitate their upper limbs through the specifically designed exercises that the game offers.
 By just plugging the controller into any laptop, patients can start their rehabilitation sessions anywhere and anytime.

 Especially during extraordinary times, which is COVID-19, M-TAG allows rehabilitation for the patients to be conducted at home, while enabling therapists to remotely track their progress and improvements using cloud services such as Huawei Cloud and GovTech’s DECADA, during and post-Covid.